hurben/RA_ACPA_multiomics/README.md

 ```
 Designed to:
-[1] remove metabolites have more than 20% of N/A values (across all samples)
+[1] remove metabolites that have more than 20% of N/A values (across all samples)
 [2] after [1], follow the same normalization method that Metabolon performs (i.e., each metabolite is re-scaled to have median 1)
 [3] after [2], imput missing value of with the metabolite's minimum value across all samples.
 For example, if 2 was the minimum value of metaboliteX across 10 samples. missing value will be imputed as 2.
 [4] & other minor things to make multi-omics comparison feasble (e.g., unifying sample ID)